Temporary / Short-term Disabilities

-- Students contact Student Access Services (SAS) by emailing email@example.com, calling the Center for Teaching and Learning (CTL) at 703-284-1538 or visiting the CTL in Rowley G105 during business hours.
+- Students contact Student Access Services (SAS) by emailing email@example.com, calling the Student Academic Hub at 703-284-1538 or visiting the Student Academic Hub in Rowley 1005 during business hours.

 - Students gather their medical documentation, clinical letter or other form of information that describes their short terms condition and its impact on them.

 - Students meet with SAS staff members to determine appropriate academic supports and accommodations.

 - If students are approved to receive temporary accommodations, then they will receive a written Faculty Contact Sheet (FCS) from SAS.